hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes2.md

 French bread is the ideal representative of French cuisine.
 The French are known for their culinary expertise.
-Though difficult to believe, a national law in France directs that French bread should contain only combinations of flour, yeast , salt and water.
+Though difficult to believe, a national law in France directs that French bread should contain only combinations of flour, yeast, salt and water.
 This is an example of the seriousness with which the French treat their food.

 Today, French bread is bread made from white wheat flour.
 This gives the bread a strong and chewy crust and an interior full of bubbles due to the use of sourdough